Alex Colville: Horse and Train

 Horse and Train is a part of the Art Gallery of Hamilton's permanent collection; Dominion Foundries and Steel, Ltd. (Dofasco Inc) donated the painting in 1957.
 It appears on the cover of the album Night Vision by Bruce Cockburn.
 Alex Colville and Horse and Train are mentioned in the introduction (and in the story itself) of Nova Scotia fiction writer Barry Wood's short story Nowhere to Go published in England's Postscripts #14 in 2008.

-The painting can also be seen in the film The Shining (1980) where it can be seen hanging in a hallway during the doctor's visit.
+The painting can also be seen in the film The Shining (1980), hanging in a hallway during the doctor's visit.

 To Prince Edward Island

 This 1965 painting is perhaps his best-known work.
 It features a woman depicted looking through binoculars, in the direction of the artist.
 Colville describes this work as an exploration of "the searching vision of the female" contrasted with the "stupid and passive" man, who she occludes.
 "The woman sees, I suppose, and the man does not."
 To Prince Edward Island is referenced in Korean Canadian artist Jin-me Yoon's series Long View (2017), specifically in the photograph Long View, #1, in which Yoon looks through a pair of binoculars.